Basis-Theory/docs/source/includes/_javascript_hosted_elements.md

 You don't have to install `Hosted Elements` as a separated module or include additional script tags besides `BasisTheory.js`.
 It will dynamically load them from `js.basistheory.com`, which enables us to keep the highest compliance standards (e.g. PCI compliance).
 The only thing you have to worry about is adding `elements: true` in `BasisTheory.init` options parameter.

 <aside class="warning">
-  Hosted Elements are meant to be used on browser environments only.
-If you installed <code>BasisTheory.js</code> as a module, make sure the instance that loads elements runs on the browser-side code.
+  <span>Hosted Elements are meant to be used on browser environments only.
+If you installed <code>BasisTheory.js</code> as a module, make sure the instance that loads elements runs on the browser-side code.</span>
 </aside>

 See [Basis Theory Initialize](#initialize) for more details.